AnshulJethva10/Design-Patterns/README.md

 ```

 3. Abstract Factory Interface:
     - Define an abstract class or interface that declares creation methods for each type of product.
-Here, Factory is the abstract class with a method FactoryPass.
+Here, `Factory` is the abstract class with a method `FactoryPass`.
 ```
 abstract class Factory {
     abstract void FactoryPass(int x);